 This setting allows you to set a duration that your Poll will count down before actually starting.
 This is useful if you want to indicate to your participants when your Poll will actually start in case they join ahead of time.
 Participants will see a timer counting down on both the overall Projector View and their own Mobile View on their mobile devices.
-Your Poll will automatically start when the timer finishes counting down.
+Your Poll will automatically start once the timer finishes counting down.

 By default, the Countdown Timer is Enabled and is set to a duration of 10 seconds.
 To edit the duration of the Countdown Timer, simply use the drop-down boxes to select how many minutes and seconds you want for your timer and click the green Save button next to them.
 When set, the green box will show how long the Countdown Timer is set for.